 - What choices can I make, or conscious action can I take, to create more balance and ease?

 Sometimes your mind can’t communicate or explain what’s wrong with you, but your body can!

 And just because you’re experiencing physical issues now, doesn’t mean you’re stuck with them for life.
 Just like the human brain, the physical body has a great capacity for regeneration and plasticity, depending on the stimulation and feedback it is receiving.
 Remarkable transformations of the face and body are possible!

 Gift of recognition

 Something beautiful happens when you develop a deeper understanding of the mind-body connection.
-You don’t get as frustrated or annoyed with yourself or others; you begin to understand what’s happening on a much deeper level.
-This leads to greater compassion, understanding, and forgiveness.
+You don’t get as frustrated or annoyed with yourself or others.
+You begin to understand what’s happening on a much deeper level.
+Therefore this leads to greater compassion, understanding, and forgiveness.
 A powerful self-awareness starts to emerge in your life.
-This will allow you to accept the past, embrace the present, and work with yourself in the future.
+As a result, this will allow you to accept the past, and embrace the present.
+In turn, you can work with yourself in the future.

 Share this post